Sonali Bank

-Sonali Bank PLC (SBPLC) (সোনালী ব্যাংক (এসবিপিএলসি)) is the biggest state-owned leading public commercial bank in Bangladesh.
+Sonali Bank (SBPLC) (সোনালী ব্যাংক (এসবিপিএলসি)) is a Bangladeshi state-owned commercial bank.

 It is the largest bank in the country.

-Mohammad Muslim Chowdhury is the chairman of the Bank.
+As of 2026, Muhammed Mahbubur Rahman is the chairman of the Bank.

 History

 Sonali Bank was established in 1972 under the Bangladesh Banks (Nationalisation) Order, through the amalgamation and nationalisation of the branches of National Bank of Pakistan, Bank of Bahawalpur, and Premier Bank branches located in East Pakistan until the 1971 Bangladesh War of Independence.
 When it was established, Sonali Bank had a paid up capital of 30 million taka.

 From 1996 to 1999, Dr Atiur Rahman served as a director of Sonali Bank.

 In 2001, its authorised and paid up capital were Tk 10 billion and Tk 3.272 billion, respectively.
 Presently, its authorised and paid up capital is Tk 10 billion and Tk 9 billion, respectively.
 The bank's reserve funds were Tk 60 million in 1979 and Tk 2.050 billion on 30 June 2000.

 In 2007, Sonali Bank was converted into a public limited company and renamed to Sonali Bank Limited.

 In 2008, Sonali Bank had a loss of nearly 40 billion taka but the managing director of the bank, S. A. Chowdhury, predicted the bank can make a profit within five years.
 On 22 May, BM Bakir Hossain, top union official of the Sonali Bank Employees Union, was sentenced to 13 years' jail and fined 1 million taka for corruption.
 He was also the president of Bangladesh Bank Employees Federation and joint secretary of the Bangladesh Jatiotabadi Sramik Dal.

 In 2009, Quazi Baharul Islam was appointed chairman of Sonali Bank.

 On 2 October 2010, Sonali Bank filed a loan default case against Dandy Dyeing Limited and its ten directors with Artha Rin Adalat-1.
 The directors of Dandy Dyeing Limited are Tarique Rahman, Arafat Rahman, Arafat's wife Sharmila Rahman Sithi, Arafat's daughter Zafia Rahman, Arafat's another daughter Zahia Rahman, Giasuddin Al Mamun, Mamun's wife Shahina Yasmine, Nasrin Iskander wife of Sayeed Iskander, Shafin Iskander, Shams Iskander, Kazi Galib Abdus Sattar and Sumaiya Iskander.
 The company had borrowed the money on 16 October 2001.
 Former Prime Minister and BNP head, Khaleda Zia was also accused in the case.